imegia/Discord.js-Bot/README.md

 #### The Prefix

 Secondly chose a prefix for your discord bot.
 Make sure to make it unique so it doesn't mix up with other bots.
 I wouldn't use `?`, `!` and `$` as your prefix since these are common prefixes.
 Also avoid having `@` or `#` as your prefix as is used to mention channels and users.
 It would be best to not have a single character prefix overall.
-A good example of a multiple character prefix would be mentioning the bots name as that is easy to know and unique.
+A good example of a multiple character prefix would be mentioning the bot's name as that is easy to know and unique.

 #### The Owner's ID